 Block Generation

-When you specify an immutability period for the recent backups, Veeam Agent will automatically add 10 days to the immutability expiration date.
+When you specify an immutability period for the recent backups, Veeam Agent will automatically extend the immutability expiration date by 10 or 30 days.
 This period is called block generation.
 The block generation period serves to reduce the number of requests to the object storage repository, which results in lower traffic and reduced storage costs.
 You do not have to configure it, the block generation period is applied automatically.

 When the block generation period is appended to the user-defined immutability period, it means there is no need to extend the immutability period for old data blocks when adding new data blocks to the backup during that block generation period.